eocdb/ocdb-docs/docs/source/fidrad-api.md

 Changes can be made at any time.

 ```
+## The FidRadDB database

+The FidRadDB is a database of characterisation and calibration files allowing the qualification of an individual instrument and its measurements as FRM-certified.
+The main objective of the FidRadDB is to gather in a same place all characterisation and calibration files of TRIOS and SEABIRD radiometers.
+To be accepted in the FidRadDB, files need to be in accordance with the format provided by the Tartu University laboratory (see also https://ocdb.readthedocs.io/en/latest/fidrad-database.html).
+Five types of files are accepted in FidRadDB.
+Four of them are for radiometer characterisation and they contain angular responsivity characterization results, polarization sensitivity characterization results, straylight characterization results and thermal characterization results.
+One file is for the calibration.
+It should contain radiometric calibration coefficients, linearity information, lamp and panel data.

+FidRadDB is also questionned by the hyperCP processor (link?) to facilitate uncertainty budget calculation.
+HyperCP processor can access all files published in the open access mode as well as files submited by the hyperCP user.

 The work steps around the FidRadDb consist of:
 - uploading the data